 Unemployment and Drug Use in the United States

-Given the EU findings, is there also a correlation between unemployment rates and teen drug use in the United States?
-Indeed, such a question needs to be asked.
-According to a SAMHSA study, 1 in 6 unemployed workers is addicted to alcohol or drugs.
-This is almost twice the rate for full-time workers.
+Given the EU findings, is there also a correlation between unemployment rates and drug use in the United States?
+According to a SAMHSA study, unemployment is directly associated with higher rates of substance use.

-17% of unemployed workers had a substance abuse disorder in 2012, however, in contrast, only 9% of full-time workers did, thus supporting the claim of substance abuse and unemployment having a strong correlation.
+According 17 percent of unemployed workers had a substance abuse disorder in 2012.
+However, only 9 percent of full-time workers did, thus supporting the claim of substance abuse and unemployment having a strong correlation.
 Since the numbers are self-reported, they could actually be even higher in reality.
 Unfortunately, such a study has yet to be done that specifically focuses on teens in the job market.
 Given the importance of this demographic to the future, specific unemployment rate and drug use research needs to be executed and study.
 It could in turn provide confirmation and support the EU Study results.

 Factors That May Lead to Increased Youth Drug Use in the EU